idio-lang/DIPS/source/implementing-idio/style.rst

 return
 ^^^^^^

-.. sidebox:: Not a promising admission, I know.
+.. aside:: Not a promising admission, I know.

 I discovered that I'm not very good at getting things right, either the first time or several subsequent times.
 Consequently almost all